sianliu/docker-wordpress-monitoring/README.md

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine running Linux for development and testing purposes.
+Tested on a system running Ubuntu 16.04 Xenial LTS.

 # Prerequisites